-This information section is part of Dóchas Wednesday News, which also includes job openings, volunteer posts and sector courses, seminars and events.
-Please use the menu links on the right to navigate through the different sections.
+The Internships and Volunteer Posts section is part of Dóchas Wednesday News, which also includes job openings, volunteer posts and sector courses, seminars and events.
+Please use the menu links on the right, or below if on a mobile device, to navigate through the different sections.

 Coordinator roles for the Suas Volunteer Programme 2019.
 Suas seeks Team Coordinators, Development Coordinators and Education Coordinators to lead and support teams of volunteers in India and Zambia in summer 2019.
 In challenging environments in the global south, coordinators play a vital role by supporting volunteers, exploring international development issues and developing their teaching skills.
 Coordinators will be involved in the design and delivery of the programme from January through to June before going overseas for a 9 week placement.
 This is a voluntary role - training, overseas expenses and a stipend are provided.
 To apply, please send a CV and cover letter to email@example.com.
 For further information on each role, please download the information pack.
 Closing date: midnight tonight, 16 January.

 ONE is looking for passionate campaigners to join our one-year Youth Ambassador volunteer programme, now in its fifth year in Ireland.
 ONE Youth Ambassadors are dedicated volunteers who campaign with us to end extreme poverty and preventable diseases.
 As a ONE Youth Ambassador you will be supported to hold events in your community, lobby TDs and Ministers in Ireland, as well as MEPs in Brussels and be part of a network of 300 campaigners across Europe.
 This role is a great opportunity for anyone wanting to become more engaged in international development or who wants to develop their skills in creating change.
 Apply online now via our website.
 Closing date: 16 January, 12 midnight.